 Professional experience placements require students to fulfil certain prerequisites prior to attending placement (e.g. a working with children check and National Police Certificate).
 Prior to applying for a course offered by the School of Health and Human Sciences, please consider the important information regarding these requirements.

 Students gain knowledge and skills within the areas of primary health, chronic disease, teaching, management and leadership, research, client self-management and counselling.
 They gain an in-depth knowledge of medications related to diabetes and other comorbidities, including Insulin initiation and titration and insulin pump therapy.

 |Location||Teaching period||UAC code||QTAC code|

 This course is accredited by the Australian Diabetes Educators Association (ADEA).
 Graduates are encouraged to pursue credentialing by the ADEA.
 The title CDE is well recognised not only in Australia but overseas.
 Only those diabetes educators who have completed the ADEA credentialing program are awarded the title CDE.
 CDE’s are required to demonstrate ongoing participation in professional development within the specialty of diabetes education.

 We encourage you to apply for the courses you most want to study.
 If you are not eligible to enter your chosen course right now, our team will work with you to find the best pathway option.

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible to receive the Graduate Certificate in Diabetes Education and Management students must complete the equivalent of 4 units (48 credit points), comprising all core units.
+To be eligible to receive the Graduate Certificate in Diabetes Education and Management students must complete 48 credit points, comprising all core units.